A Simple Hiking Guide for Beginners- Hiking tips for beginners

 - Food/snacks to carry for a day hike

 The food and snacks you carry should have protein and fats to give you energy as you are going to be burning calories during the hike.
-Before the hike, you can have oatmeal, yogurt, and/or eggs to accompany your breakfast.
+Before the hike, you can have oatmeal, yoghurt, and/or eggs to accompany your breakfast.
 For snacks, granola, nuts (eg peanuts), fruits (eg apple, banana, orange, tangerine), and protein/energy bars will do.

 If you will be hiking in the heat, eat salty snacks, and drink lots of water to replace the electrolytes your body loses through sweating.
 Have at least 3l of water with you, carrying water is an absolute essential.
-I carried an energy drink with me to the Lake Ellis hike though it is not necessary.
+I carried an energy drink with me to the Lake Ellis hike though it was not necessary.
 Remember not to carry single-use plastic containers and bottles with you and if you do carry them, do not leave them on the trails.

 - Essentials to Pack for a hike